 - endocrinology (animals frequently have diseases related to hormone abnormalities)

 In order to provide you and your pet with an accurate and speedy diagnosis in a low-stress setting, we have invested heavily in cutting-edge equipment, technology and maintaining a well-educated staff.
 We also believe that educating you regarding your pet's condition and treatment options results in better care for your pet.
 We have extensive educational resources and materials in our hospital plus each doctor has a large account for attending continuing education.

 Both you and your pet benefit from our large, well-stocked pharmacy.
 We maintain an inventory of most veterinary pharmaceutical products, including the more unusual items (chemotherapy medications).
 If we don't stock a particular medication that your pet needs, we can special-order it for you.

 We understand how important it is to have immediate access to treatment and medication.
 When your pet is exposed to a life-threatening situation, you can't wait.
 We keep a supply of snake anti-venom on hand for pets bitten by poisonous snakes.
 Although this drug is very expensive and often not stocked by most veterinary hospitals, we stock it because we believe it is vital to your pet's life.

 Microchips have helped reunite thousands of pets with their families.
 The Animal Hospital of North Asheville uses the AVID microchip system, which can be used both nationally and internationally to identify pets.
 Every animal shelter in the area has a scanner so that found pets can be identified.
-We also offer ID tags and tattooing.
 Proper pet identification helps ensure your pet returns home safely.